c4dm/qm-vamp-plugins/README.txt

 segmentation of music audio, and a Mel-frequency cepstral coefficients calculation plugin.

-This release also includes fixes to the existing key detector and chromagram plugins.
+This release also includes significant fixes to the existing key detector and chromagram plugins.

 To Install